 Advance Reservations Required Only for Select Special Events

-The Milwaukee County Zoo is currently in Phase 2 of its reopening, with outdoor habitats open, along with some animal buildings and concessions and merchandise outlets with 25 percent capacity for visitors and Zoo Pass holders.
+Currently, outdoor Zoo habitats are open, along with most animal buildings and concessions and merchandise outlets with a limited capacity for visitors and Zoo Pass holders.
+Primates of the World and the Small Mammals building are currently closed.

 Physical distancing and face masks for mitigating the spread of COVID-19 will remain in place to align with federal and state guidance.

-The following animal buildings are currently open, with 25-percent capacity:
+The following buildings are currently open at a limited capacity:

 - Apes of Africa